 Overview of our current emissions

 As you will see below, we are putting our efforts into those things with the most ‘bang for the buck’ both in terms of dollars but also effort.
-Making changes isn’t easy, so we are trying to really focus on changes that provide big impact with as little effort as possible, as well as those things that we will be able to maintain.
+Making changes isn’t easy, so we are trying to really focus on changes that provide big impact with as little effort as possible, as well as those things that we will enjoy or otherwise be able to maintain.
 For instance, switching to an electric car (or simply a more fuel efficient gasoline powered car) is a single decision that will reap benefits for the lifetime of the vehicle without any further effort.
 But for something like cutting out plastic packaging, this requires continuous and daily changes in behavior such as only shopping at specialty and bulk stores, losing a lot of convenience and taking more time and constant effort.
-This isn’t to say that reducing plastic use isn’t a good idea, it is just that other things should often be prioritized over it.
+This isn’t to say that reducing plastic use isn’t a good idea, it is just that other things should probably be prioritized over it.

 Finally there is the direct monetary cost.
 Very few people are going to freely choose a more sustainable pathway that is twice the cost of ‘business as usual’, but there are many ways to go green while also protecting the pocket book.
 Reducing consumption usually directly reduces costs.
 Some of the bigger steps may take more cash and planning up front, but they are followed by big savings in the costs of fuel, maintenance and replacement later on.
 So while we won’t go through all of the finances of our decisions directly in this article, the combination of all of the moves outlined below shouldn’t cost us any more than a business as usual scenario .